Moberly custard shop owner accused of child sex abuse, assault

 Barker directed the children to perform sex acts on each other, showed them pornography and physically assaulted them, even biting one male child's private parts until it bled, according to a probable cause statement.

-One of the children said Barker stunned him at leasts three times with a Taser and had stunned the rest at least once.
+One of the children said Barker stunned him at least three times with a Taser and had stunned the rest at least once.

 The witnesses said Barker grabbed one of the children and slammed their head into a bathtub because they spoke about one of the sexual assaults.
 On another occasion, he shot one of the children in the neck with a pellet gun, according to the statement.